 Walk around the neighborhood

 I know this one sounds almost too simple.
-My mom suggested this to me when I first found out that I had diabetes.
+My mom suggested Low impact cardio exercises to me when I first found out that I had diabetes.
 Obviously, because I am still a teen when it comes to my mom, I poo pooed her.
 Like I legit, was like yeah right mom.
 50 pounds later, I am woman enough to admit, my mom was right.
 There I said it.
 And for as simple (almost childish as it sounds), it is my favorite part of the day.
 Every morning, I get outside and get some fresh air and see the beauty in the world.
 It also gives me time to clear my mind and get in tune with my body.
 It also reminds me every day just how much I love my mama.

 BBG or any home video or YouTube workout